pepkit/pepdbagent/docs/README.md

 agent.project.delete(namespace, name, tag)
 ```

 ## Annotation

-The *Annotation* provides an interface to PEP annotations -- that is, the information *about* the PEPs (or, the PEP metadata).
+The `.annotation` module provides an interface to PEP annotations -- that is, the information *about* the PEPs (or, the PEP metadata).
 Annotation also provides project search functionality.
 You access the annotation interface through `<agent>.annotation`.

 Example:
 ```python